 For over a decade, in a concerted effort to combat the projected consequences of climate change, Architecture 2030 and collaborative colleagues have championed the cause of sustainable and carbon neutral planning and design in the built environment.
 These efforts have produced results.

-- AIA+2030 PROFESSIONAL SERIES – a one-year, ten-part program on next generation approaches to building design presented in 27 markets across the United States and Canada.
+- AIA+2030 PROFESSIONAL SERIES – an education program on next-generation approaches to building design, presented online and in 27 markets across the United States and Canada.

-- 2030 DISTRICTS – an urban private/public initiative that brings together property owners, building managers, municipal government, architects, planners, and community organizations in collaboration to ensure substantial District energy, water use, and transportation emissions reductions.
+- 2030 DISTRICTS – an urban private/public initiative that brings together property owners, building managers, municipal government, architects, planners, and community organizations to achieve substantial reductions in district energy use, water use, and transportation emissions.

-- 2030 PALETTE – a new highly visual and accessible Internet platform that meets the “how to” needs of planners, architects, designers, and builders.
+- 2030 PALETTE – a highly visual and accessible online platform that meets the “how to” needs of planners, architects, designers, and builders.
 The principles, actions and resources it provides will generate place-based, decarbonized and adaptable built environments worldwide.

 We have made considerable progress, but our work is far from finished.
 We are continuing important research and development in innovative planning and design solutions, and seeking the consistent delivery of our work worldwide.
 The end result we seek is broad and ambitious, yet achievable: a complete transformation of the built environment.

 Over the course of the past decade, we have learned that as we shape the built environment, we are not merely part of the solution: we ARE the solution.
 And you can help us reach our goals by adopting and implementing our programs and initiatives.

 Every square foot of building in a 2030 District that is committed to meeting energy, water and GHG reduction targets; every planner and designer who participates in the AIA+2030 Series; and every student, professional, and policymaker who turns to the 2030 Palette, helps mitigate the ugly threat of devastation projected to result from unchecked climate change.